If you’re not already familiar with the term “Big Rock,” then you could read Doctor Steven Covey’s “The 7 Habits of Highly Successful People”…

-Or, I could simply cut to the chase and let you know that a big rock is one of those really important, strategic initiatives that you must do, as it is critical to your business or personal success.
+… or I could simply cut to the chase and let you know that a big rock is one of those really important, strategic initiatives that you must do, as it is critical to your business or personal success.

-I would categorise Business Continuity as one of these big rocks.
+I would categorise business continuity as one of these big rocks.

-The scope of Business Continuity is quite broad and can, for example, concern the continuing operation of a manufacturer who is dependent on a vital component or raw material from a single, vulnerable source.
+The scope of business continuity is quite broad and can, for example, concern the continuing operation of a manufacturer who is dependent on a vital component or raw material from a single, vulnerable source.

-In the context of this blog and related to Clovertec’s services, we’re using the term to describe data backups and the replication of an organisation’s IT systems to maintain business as usual, whatever the cause of disruption.
+In the context of this blog (and in relation to Clovertec’s services), we’re using the term to describe data backups and the replication of an organisation’s IT systems to maintain business as usual, whatever the cause of disruption.

-We often talk about disaster recovery in terms of catastrophic events like a fire or flood.
+We often talk about disaster recovery in terms of catastrophic events, like a fire or flood.

 Whilst these pose a real potential threat, it’s much more likely that hardware failure of ageing servers and network equipment cause the unavailability of IT systems.
-The latest threat to Business Continuity is ransomware.
+The latest threat to business continuity is ransomware.

 In this type of attack, having a fully replicated system in a virtual environment would mean that businesses could be up and running almost instantaneously.

-If we accept that having a robust backup and disaster recovery system is important enough to be a big rock, the question is, how many small/medium businesses actually implement one?
+If we accept that having a robust backup and disaster recovery system is important enough to be a big rock.
+The question is, how many small/medium businesses actually implement one?

 However, the report concludes that 80% of these could have been avoided, so we can draw the conclusion that most businesses do not have sufficient systems in place.

 In an SME with a £5M annual turnover, the impact of not having access to their customer data and applications could be £25K per day in lost revenue.
 The loss in confidence and trust of their customers and suppliers cannot easily be measured, but this must be factored in as a major business impacting issue.

 Perhaps the biggest obstacle that SMEs face when considering a DR facility is cost.
 Having to invest large sums of capital expenditure to build and maintain a physically remote location, just in case something goes wrong, doesn’t often find its way on to the top of the priority list for many company executives.

 With the innovation and economic viability of cloud-based facilities, the situation has moved on significantly.

 There are two main solution options for both backup as a service and disaster recovery as a service:

 In both cases, a replication of the environment and regular updates and backups of data, mean that there is a hot standby environment, ready to be accessed when needed.